 Beam

-The beam problem is a classical benchmark in constrained optimal control.
-It originates from the Euler–Bernoulli beam model (see Bryson et al. 1963).
-The system describes the deflection of a clamped flexible beam under an external force.
-Both the state trajectory $x(\cdot)$ and the control $u(\cdot)$ are decision variables.
-The aim is to minimise the control effort subject to boundary conditions and a state inequality constraint on the displacement.
+The clamped beam problem is a classical benchmark in constrained optimal control.
+It models the deflection of a flexible beam that is fixed (clamped) at both ends and subject to an external force.
+Originating from the Euler–Bernoulli beam model Bryson et al. 1963, it is widely used in benchmark suites.
+Both the state trajectory $x(\cdot)$ and the control $u(\cdot)$ are decision variables, and the aim is to minimise the control effort under boundary conditions and a state inequality constraint on the beam deflection.

 where $a$ denotes the maximal admissible deflection (e.g. $a=0.1$ in the current implementation).